For me, the measure of a project isn’t just whether the equipment runs — it’s whether every detail reflects professional workmanship...

 A few years ago, I oversaw the retrofit of several split‑system HVAC units at a remote VA facility in a Cleveland suburb.
 The systems were separated vertically by two stories — from the basement mechanical area to the rooftop — requiring careful coordination of intake and exhaust venting, penetrations, and routing.

 Two additional contractors were brought in before the installation met the level of quality required.
 My role throughout the process was to identify deficiencies, document conditions, coordinate corrections, and verify that the final installation met both manufacturer requirements and professional expectations.
-The pics below are up close - the pic in the header is a better idea of the final approved outcome incorporating PVC Intake and Exhaust Flue Venting along with mechanical fresh air piping into a common chase.

 The VA facilities manager expressed clear appreciation for the oversight and the insistence on a professional, reliable installation.